briancwald/acquia_lift_wysiwyg_slot/README.md

 # Acquia Lift WYSIWYG Slot placeholder

-This simple Drupal 8 module is gives you the ability to add a lift placeholder to your CKeditor profile for easier targetting with the dynamic slot selector.
-Essentially this just provides a visual cue for easily grabbing the slot name without having to inspect the code.
+This simple Drupal 8 module is grabs the list of all the lift slots on your account and populates a dropdown.
+By selecting the slot in the dropdown it places it inside the WYSIWYG editor for you.

 ## Setup